Temple for Jerusalem

 Infanticide

 Gen 22.9: Angel of the Lord that stopped Abraham sacrificing Isaac, at Mount Moriah, is the place called Salem where Melchizedek and his followers formed their community.
 It is reasonable to assume eunuch (relative angel) involvement in this prevention.
+"Called out from Heaven" may be interpreted as a profound entering into awareness.

 Jacob